arunsworld/pygit2/README.md

-This repo contains the binary for pygit2.
+This repo contains the binaries for pygit2.

 Source: https://github.com/libgit2/pygit2
 Depends on: https://github.com/libgit2/libgit2